Romario-Negreiros/Github-Followers-Tracker-Backend/README.md

 - [x] Connect to mongoDB
 - [x] Create usersController
 - [x] Add user managing routes
+- [ ] Create bot
-- [ ] Create github profile tracker bot functionality
+  - [ ] Check github profile
+  - [ ] Create a relatory with the changes
+  - [ ] Send it to the user's email
+- [ ] Schedule a interval to run the bot for each user

 ## Packages